enas-elrouby/OrangeHRM/README.md

 # OrangeHRM

-Selenium project using Java, Maven, TestNG and IntelliJ
+Selenium project using Java, Maven, TestNG and IntelliJ to excute automation tests for the following cases:

+    * Login
+    * Add new user
+    * Search for the added user
+    * Validate the user info

 To Run the suite "Regression suit" in testng.xml file